Last Updated on November 18, 2023 by Rakesh Gupta

 Below are my next year’s plans to help Ohana to learn how to migrate Workflow Rules and Process Builder to Salesforce Flows!:

-- Frances, Pranauti & Mrudula I started migrating all Process Builder blogs to Salesforce Flow.
-We have been investing a lot of our personal time and so far we have migrated 15% articles to Flow.
-Our plan is to finish this migration by the end of June’22.
-If you’re interested in helping, please feel free to reach out to me.
+- Frances and I have almost completed migrating all Process Builder blog posts to Salesforce Flow.
+We’ve dedicated a significant amount of our time to this project, and as of now, we’ve successfully transitioned 96% of the articles to Flow.
+Our goal is to complete this migration by the end of March 2024.
+If you’re interested in contributing to this effort, please don’t hesitate to get in touch with me.

 As I count my blessings this year… I am counting all of you!
 And I’ll be thanking God for you too!

-My dear friends, have a blessed and Happy Thanksgiving!
+Wishing all my dear friends a blessed and Happy Thanksgiving!

 Lots of Love,